aabanakhtar-github/twig-os/Readme.md

 ## Bubbletwig OS
-A micro operating system in C++20.
+A micro operating system in C with some cool shell stuff.

 (coming soon, of course)j